PDB Research Programs

 Families, Health, and Productivity

-Within the context of families, health, and productivity, the scope of branch-supported projects include natural experiments, policy experiments, and population-representative studies of the relations between family processes and structure and the health, development, and productivity of the family.
+Within the context of families, health, and productivity, the scope of branch-supported projects includes natural and other experiments and population-representative studies of the relations between family processes and structure and the health, development, and productivity of the family.

 Specific areas of interest include: